diagrams/diagrams-doc/doc/manual.rst

            -> QDiagram b v n m -> QDiagram b v n m

 Let's pick this apart a bit.
 First, we see that the type `nm` must be a name type.
 So far so good.
-The constraints on `v` and `n` say that `v n` must be a metric space (a vector space with a notion of distance), and that `n` must behave sufficiently like the real numbers.
-So the first argument of `withName` is a name---that makes sense.
+The constraints on `v` and `n` just say that `v n` must be a metric space (a vector space with a notion of distance), and that `n` must behave sufficiently like the real numbers.
+Now, the first argument of `withName` is a name.
 The second argument is a function of type

 .. class:: lhs